Skip to main content

 Signs and Symptoms of Multiple Myeloma

-Some people with multiple myeloma have no symptoms at all.
-But sometimes multiple myeloma does cause symptoms.
+Some people with multiple myeloma have no signs or symptoms at all.
+But sometimes multiple myeloma does cause symptoms, including bone pain or weakness, infections, low blood counts, or other problems.

 Bone problems

-• Bone pain, which can be in any bone, but is most often in the back, the hips, or skull
+• Bone pain in any bone, but is most often in the back, hips, or skull

 • Bone weakness, either all over (osteoporosis), or where there is a tumor

-• Broken bones (fractures), sometimes from only a minor stress or injury
+• Easily broken bones (fractures), sometimes from only a minor stress or injury

 Low blood counts

-Shortages of red blood cells, white blood cells, and blood platelets are common in multiple myeloma, and might lead to other symptoms.
+Shortages of red blood cells, white blood cells, and blood platelets are common in people with multiple myeloma and might lead to other symptoms.

-• Anemia: Having too few red blood cells can cause weakness, a reduced ability to exercise, shortness of breath, and dizziness.
+• Anemia: Having too few red blood cells can cause weakness, fatigue (feeling tired), shortness of breath, and dizziness.

-• Leukopenia: Having too few white blood cells can lower resistance to infections such as pneumonia.
+• Leukopenia: Having too few white blood cells can lower your body’s ability to fight infections like pneumonia.

-• Thrombocytopenia: Having too few blood platelets may cause serious bleeding even with minor scrapes, cuts, or bruises. .
+• Thrombocytopenia: Having too few blood platelets may cause serious bleeding even from minor scrapes, cuts, or bruises.

 High blood levels of calcium

-High levels of calcium in the blood (called hypercalcemia) can cause:
+High levels of calcium in the blood (hypercalcemia) can cause:

 • Extreme thirst, leading to drinking a lot of fluids